What Paperwork Do I Need to Sell My House UK? An Essential Guide [Updated May 2024]

 Gas Safety Certificate

 To acquire a Gas Safety Certificate, you’ll need to hire a registered gas safety engineer to inspect your property’s gas system.
-By providing a valid Gas Safety Certificate to potential buyers, you give them peace of mind and ensure that your property meets safety standards.
+By providing a valid Gas Safety Certificate to potential buyers, you give them peace of mind and ensure that your property meets all gas safety certificates and standards.

 Electrical Safety Certificate